ome/devspace/README.md

 ## Upgrade

+ *  Uprade to 0.2.1:

+    If you already created new containers based on existing Dockerfiles, you may wish to review and extend common services

+ *  Uprade to 0.2.0:

     If you made custom adjustments to the code and commited them, it is recomanded to reset changes.

     Here are listed the most important changes:

      * Compose configuration was splitted into a few different files depends on the platform

             - docker-compose.yml mian file
             - docker-compose.unixports.yml required for running container on UNIX platform
             - docker-compose.osx.yml required for running containers on OSX platform

        For how to run check deployment

      * All nodes are now systemd nodes that requires adjusting the permissions.
 For what to change see deployment.

             - **Do not change Dockerfile** as this will load your USERID automaticaly If you did it in the past remove the change.

             - slave node:
               Since slave container user has changed from slave to omero.
               If you want to preserve the history, once you start your new devspace, you have to manually chown all files that belongs to slave user.

               `find . -user slave -group slave -exec chown omero:omero` `find . -user slave -group 8000 -exec chown omero:8000` `usermod -u 1234 omero`

      *  Run `rename.py` to match your topic name.
 If you do not yet have topic branches available on origin, use "develop" or one of the main branches.

             ./rename.py MYTOPIC

         Ignore the error